 top of page

 Part of what it means to be a creative is to dive willingly into work that might not work.
-And the other part, the part that's just as important, is to openly admit when you've gone the wrong direction, and eagerly walk away, even (especially) when it's personal.
+And the other part, the part that's just as important, is to openly admit when you've gone the wrong direction, and eagerly shift direction.
+Shifting isn't quiting though, it's telling yourself to think differently.
+Logically.
+Strategically.

 Featured Posts